Elissa Silverman

-Elissa Silverman is an American politician and reporter from Washington, D.C., the United States capital.
+Elissa Silverman (born 1972/1973) is an American politician and reporter from Washington, D.C., the United States capital.
 She served as an independent at-large member of the Council of the District of Columbia from 2015 to 2023.
 Before 2015, she was a journalist at The Washington Post and Washington City Paper covering D.C. politics, and a policy analyst at the D.C.
 Fiscal Policy Institute.
 She was re-elected in November 2018 for a four-year term, but lost her re-election bid in 2022.

 Early life and professional career

 Elissa Silverman was born to parents Jack and Ruth Silverman in Baltimore, Maryland, where she attended public school.
 She majored in economics and history at Brown University.
 She has worked as a reporter for The Washington Post and, earlier, the Washington City Paper where she wrote the Loose Lips column.
 She also helped the D.C.
 Public Trust in its attempt to prohibit direct corporate contributions in local politics.
 In April 2009, she was hired as a policy analyst and communications director at the D.C.
 Fiscal Policy Institute, a position she held until resigning to run for public office in April 2014.
 She attended the University of Maryland, pursuing a master's degree in urban studies and planning.